Skip to content

 tokyo skytree

 We’ll start with one of the most famous landmarks in Tokyo, Tokyo Skytree.
 The tower’s height is approximately 633.984 metres, which makes it the tallest tower (not building!) in the world.
-You’ll enjoy the jaw-dropping view from this tower since you’ll be able to get a panoramic view of Tokyo and its skyscrapers and dazzling lights.
-The ticket may be on the pricey side (about $25), but it’s still an unforgettable experience.
-If you’re afraid of heights, just visiting the tower and enjoying looking at it will be worth the trip.
+You’ll enjoy the jaw-dropping view from this tower since you’ll get a panoramic view of Tokyo and its skyscrapers and dazzling lights.
+The ticket may be pricey (about $25), but it’s still an unforgettable experience.
+If you’re afraid of heights, visiting the tower and enjoying it will be worth the trip.

 Capture the Busy Capital at Shibuya Crossing